Ailanthus altissima: Ecology

-Several species of Lepidoptera use the leaves of Ailanthus as food, including the Indian moon moth (Actias selene) and the common grass yellow (Eurema hecabe).
+Several species of Lepidoptera use the leaves of Ailanthus as food, including the Indian moon moth (Actias selene), cobra moths (Attacus spp.) and the common grass yellow (Eurema hecabe).
 In North America the tree is the host plant for the ailanthus webworm (Atteva aurea), though this ermine moth is native to Central and South America and originally used other members of the mostly tropical Simaroubaceae as its hosts.
-In the US, it has been found to host the brown marmorated stink bug and the Asiatic shot-hole borer.
-The spotted lanternfly (L. delicatula), relies on the metabolites of A. altissima for the completion of its life cycle and the pervasiveness of A. altissima is seen as a driving factor in L. delicatula's invasive spread outside of China.
-In its native range A. altissima is associated with at least 32 species of arthropods and 13 species of fungi.
+In the US, it has been found to host the brown marmorated stink bug and the Asiatic shot-hole borer (Euwallacea validus).
+The spotted lanternfly (Lycorma delicatula) prefers the ailanthus tree as a host species for the completion of its lifecycle, but does not depend upon it.
+The insect may use quassinoid compounds absorbed from feeding on the trees as a chemical defense against birds and the wide distribution of the ailanthus is part of their rapid spread outside of China.
+It is an invasive species of insect first seen in the United States in 2014.
+They have spread from southeastern Pennsylvania to 17 eastern states causing significant damage to orchards, vineyards, and forests.
+Ailanthus trees are a preferred host for the spotted lanternfly and removing the tree is an important management avenue for reducing populations of the insect in an area.
+Because of their attraction to the trees, they are also used to detect populations of the lanternfly in new areas.
+The ailanthus tree is also used in Integrated Pest Management by treating trap trees with insecticides to reduce their population and minimizing the effects on other species.
+In its native range ailanthus trees are associated with at least 32 species of arthropods and 13 species of fungi.